The Maurice Wohl Charitable Foundation

 Funding Priorities

-The Wohl Legacy does not operate open grant programs but proactively identifies and funds projects across six priority areas:
+The Wohl Legacy does not operate open grant programmes but proactively identifies and funds projects across six priority areas:

 Pathways to Employment

-• Supports organizations enabling individuals to find work opportunities and develop careers
+• Supports organisations enabling individuals to find work opportunities and develop careers

 • Focuses on sustainable employment outcomes that allow individuals to contribute to their communities